Google Nest Audio price, release date, and features

 The Google Nest Audio is a bit of a design departure from its predecessor, the Google Home (though not as dramatic a change as the new Amazon Echo), eschewing the air freshener-esque build in favor of a rounded ovaloid shape.

-With a slim frame and sleek lines, it should fit into most homes pretty seamlessly, and its 70% recycled plastic design will appeal to the eco-conscious among us.
+With a slim 175 x 124 x 78mm (H x W x D) frame and sleek lines, it should fit into most homes pretty seamlessly, and its 70% recycled plastic design will appeal to the eco-conscious among us.

 It retains the wraparound fabric grille of its predecessors, and comes in a range of uplifting pastel colors, including light blue, charcoal gray, light gray, green, and light pink – however, right now it's only possible to preorder the speaker in Chalk or Charcoal.